jsim0809/wooster/README.md

 **Data-free.**

-Wooster hijacks the Spotify "Playlists" feature to store and calculate your preferences.
-I don't keep even a little bit of your data.
-Spotify has it all.
+Wooster uses the Spotify "Playlists" feature to store and calculate preferences.
+This allows it to be completely data-free -- if you use Wooster, I won't keep even a little bit of your data, not even your name and email address.
 Don't come looking for your data here, cause I don't have it.
 Go home.
 I don't even know who you are anymore, Martha.

 ## Technology